Indigenous Languages Spoken in Argentina: A Survey of NLP and Speech Resources: Introduction

 However, technical and ethical challenges emerge in adapting common NLP practices and techniques when working with Indigenous languages and their speaker communities \citep{mager-etal-2018-challenges, birdDecolonisingSpeechLanguage2020, liuNotAlwaysYou2022, schwartzPrimumNonNocere2022, magerEthicalConsiderationsMachine2023, bird-2024-must}.
 For instance, it is crucial to ensure that these technologies align with the specific needs and priorities of the communities they aim to support.

-In Argentina, according to the National Institute of Statistics and Censuses \citepalias{INDEC2024}, there are 58 Indigenous Peoples and approximately 1.3 million Indigenous descendants, from which only 29.3\% are speakers of an Indigenous language.
+In Argentina, according to the National Institute of Statistics and Censuses \citepalias{INDEC2024}, there are 58 Indigenous Peoples, 40 Indigenous languages, and approximately 1.3 million Indigenous descendants, of which only 29.3\% are speakers of an Indigenous language.
 In contrast to other countries in the region, the establishment of a narrative of European descendance has historically shaped the sociopolitical and cultural agenda, marginalizing the Indigenous population and creating a lack of social awareness regarding the cultural diversity of the country \citep{quijadaNationalMyths2004,adamovskyColorNacionArgentina2012}.

 This is evident in the fact that there is only one published linguistic survey of Indigenous languages in Argentina \cite{censabellaLenguasIndigenasArgentina1999}\footnote{Briefer, not specific, partial or unpublished work include \citet{ciccone2010}, \citet{Censabella2009chaco} and \citet{{Nercesian2021}}, among others.}.
 The lack of enough information on Indigenous languages, and the lack of reliable data on the number of speakers and sociolinguistic situation complicates the assessment of the state of computational resources available for these languages.
 To address this issue, we explore the status of Indigenous languages spoken in Argentina focusing on their prevalence, number of speakers, and available NLP resources, along with a discussion of the main trends that characterize them.
 This work could serve as a valuable resource for new research groups, helping them to quickly familiarize themselves with key topics, tools, and ongoing debates in the field.

 We contribute by providing: \begin{enumerate} [topsep=6pt] \item An overview of the linguistic diversity of Indigenous languages in Argentina, \item A survey of computational resources and regional work done for these languages. \end{enumerate}

 The rest of the paper is organized as follows.
 In Section \ref{section-language-diversity} we present an overview of the Indigenous languages spoken in Argentina.
 In Section \ref{section-NLPindigenouslanguages}, we review the work done in the past for these languages.
 In Section \ref{section-challenges}, we discuss the general trends derived from our survey.
 In Sections \ref{conclusions} and \ref{limitations}, we provide conclusions and limitations of our work.
 In the \hyperref[sec:appendix]{Appendix}, we explain the methodology employed to collect and select the papers, we provide additional information about the data sources used to create Figure \ref{fig:figLenguas}, and two tables providing an overview of the available corpora and tasks studied for the Indigenous language families Mapuche, Tupí-Guaraní, Quechua, and Aymara.